elnobun/myreads-reactnd/README.md

 * query: `<String>`
 * maxResults: `<Integer>` Due to the nature of the backend server, search results are capped at 20, even if this is set higher.
 * Returns a Promise which resolves to a JSON object containing a collection of book objects.
 * These books do not know which shelf they are on.
 They are raw results only.
-You'll need to make sure that books have the correct state while on the search page.

 ## Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.
+That list of terms are the _only_ terms that will work with the backend

 ## create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## How to run Application

+* Most importantly, ensure that you have [Node](https://nodejs.org/en/download/) or [Yarn](https://yarnpkg.com/en/docs/install) installed.
+* Navigate to the project folder `cd myreads-reactnd`.
+* In the terminal, run `npm install` or `yarn add`.
+This will install the contents of package.json.
+* Then run `npm start` or `yarn start` to start the application.

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+This project is made possible by the generous assistance ofo collegues and coaches in the `slack community`.